lzy1960/lzy1960/README.md

 # Hi, I'm Storm Lee

-A senior frontend developer from China, based in Shanghai.
+A frontend developer from China, based in Shanghai.
 I regulary write articles on Obsidian.

 See more in [my blog](https://www.stormlee.top/)